magsenche/hanazono/docs/notes/brain/criticality.md

 At critical point, information transmission is **optimal**

 ## Flashcards
-??? question "`Neurophysics`"
-    Neurophysics is a branch of biophysics that develops and utilizes physics theories to study neural systems

 ??? question "How does the darwinian perspective explain the brain's tendency towards criticality?"
     From a Darwinian perspective, the brain might feature criticality because the most informative parts of the external world primarily occur at a boundary between purely ordered and purely disordered states.
 In a purely ordered world, information would be trivial, while in a purely disordered world, it would be incomprehensible